-- (d) Exceptions. - Small Seller.
-A person who made less than \$A[original SST threshold for small seller was recommended minimum threshold: \$100200,000] in total gross sales during the prior calendar year shall not be required to provide notice or file reports pursuant to sections (c)(2) and (3) of this Act.
-A person who made less than \$[recommended minimum threshold: \$100,000] in total gross sales during the prior calendar year shall not be required to provide notice pursuant to section (c)(1) of this Act. - (2) De minimis In-State Sales.
-A person who made less than \$B[CO:recommended minimum threshold: \$100,000] in total gross sales for delivery to a location in this state during the prior calendar year shall not be required to provide notice or file reports pursuant to section (c)(2) and (3) of this Act.
-A person who made less than \$ [recommended minimum threshold: \$50,000] in total gross sales for delivery to a location in this state during the prior calendar year shall not be required to provide notice pursuant to section (c)(1) of this Act.
+- (1) Small Seller.
+A person who made less than \$A-[original SST threshold for small seller was recommended minimum threshold: \$100200,000] in total gross sales during the prior calendar year shall not be required to provide notice or file reports pursuant to sections (c)(2) and (3) of this Act.
+A person who made less than \$ [recommended minimum threshold: \$100,000] in total gross sales during the prior calendar year shall not be required to provide notice or file reports pursuant to sections (c)(1) of this Act. - (2) De minimis In-State Sales.
+A person who made less than \$B-[CO:recommended minimum threshold: \$100,000] in total gross sales for delivery to a location in this state during the prior calendar year shall not be required to provide notice or file reports pursuant to section (c)(2) and (3) of this Act.
+A person who made less than \$ [recommended minimum threshold: \$50,000] in total gross sales for delivery to a location in this state during the prior calendar year shall not be required to provide notice or file reports pursuant to section (c)(1) of this Act.